 1 Rosemar Circle

 3906 Emerson Ave

 Yes.
 Fall term bills are due July 16th through November 16.
 Spring term bills are due December 16th through April 16th.
 If you choose this payment option for two academic terms in a row, you will have ten monthly payments in a row.

 No. Departments post changes daily based on your decisions.
 You must continue to check your student account statement in MyLink monthly and ensure that all charges are paid in full by the 16th of each month.
 Examples of such charges are library, dorm, or parking fines.

 The 1098-T form is a tuition statement.
 Universities are required to provide a 1098-T to each student for the American Opportunity and Lifetime Learning education credits or Tuition and Fees deduction.
 You are not required to attach the 1098-T form to your tax return, since Ohio Valley University sends a copy of your 1098-T to the IRS.

 Per IRS guidelines, all 1098-T tax forms will be postmarked no later than January 31st.

-No, as part of our Green Initiative, OVU is pleased to announce that e-statements will now be available monthly on MyLink.
-Students and their families can access these statements 24 hours a day at their convenience.
-If you are unable to view your statements on MyLink, please contact the business office for assistance.
+No. As part of our Green Initiative, OVU e-statements are posted monthly on MyLink.
+Students and their families can access these statements 24/7 at their convenience.
+If you are unable to view your e-statement on MyLink, please contact the business office for assistance.